 Because of its protease capacities, this enzyme may reduce indigestion and heartburn.
 Studies show that it is particularly effective when used in combination with other enzymes like amylase (which digests carbohydrates) and lipase (which digests fat).
 Other studies show its ability to reduce bloating and gas.

 10. Helps Balance the Acidity of the Stomach

 Research shows that Bromelain can help balance the acidity of the stomach, as well as the alkalinity of the small intestine.
 A recent lab study confirms that this enzyme may help ease harmful organism related diarrhea.
 Another study suggests that it may be an up-and-coming natural remedy for IBD (inflammatory bowel disease).

 Bromelain may boost overall immune strength in the human body.
 One German clinical study of 16 breast cancer patients found that oral supplementation of bromelain could help stimulate immune function in women.
 Other studies suggest that it may also boost the amount of certain immune system, hormones, called cytokines (made in our white blood cells).
 Recent studies suggest that bromelain may help relieve some of the standard cancer side effects related to lowered immunity.

 12. May Stop Blood Platelets From Clotting

-Several laboratory and animal studies suggest that bromelain may stop blood platelets from clotting.
-This is exciting research in the direction of its effects on heart health.
+Several laboratory (in vitro) and human (in vivo) studies suggest that bromelain may stop blood platelets from forming clots inside the body, which can minimize the impacts of severe heart and brain conditions in which clotting can be a concern.
+This is exciting research in the direction of its effects on heart and brain health.